 [Regulation 18B inserted in Gazette 13 May 2005 p.
 2086.]

 18C.
-Selection and appointment process for CEO’s
+Selection and appointment process for CEOs

 The local government is to approve a process to be used for the selection and appointment of a CEO for the local government before the position of CEO of the local government is advertised.